aniruddhkadam7/Ecommerce-Application/README.md

-# MyFirstApp - Cloud-Native, Scalable E-commerce Ecosystem
+# HyperCart  - Cloud-Native, Scalable E-commerce Ecosystem

 ## Overview
 **MyFirstApp** is an advanced, **AI-driven, cloud-native** eCommerce platform built on **Spring Boot**.
 Designed for high-traffic, enterprise-grade retail environments, it offers an **auto-scaling, microservices-based architecture** that supports **global commerce operations** with **zero-downtime deployments**.
 The application is optimized for **high availability, security, and multi-tenancy**, making it a future-ready eCommerce powerhouse.